tbellavia/terraform-provider-scaleway/docs/resources/cockpit.md

 ## Arguments reference

+This section lists the arguments that are supported:

-- `project_id` - (Defaults to the Project specified in the [provider's configuration](../index.md#project_id)) The ID of the Project the Cockpit is associated with.
+- `project_id` - (Defaults to the Project specified in the [provider configuration](../index.md#project_id)) The ID of the Project the Cockpit is associated with.
 - `plan` - (Optional) The name or ID of the pricing plan to use.
 Find out more about [pricing plans](https://console.scaleway.com/cockpit/plans) in the Scaleway console.

 ## Attributes reference

-This section lists the attributes that are automatically exported when the `scaleway_cockpit` resource is created:
+This section lists the attributes that are exported when the `scaleway_cockpit` resource is created:

 - `plan_id` - The ID of the current pricing plan.
 - `endpoints` - A list of [endpoints](https://www.scaleway.com/en/docs/observability/cockpit/concepts/#endpoints) related to Cockpit, each with specific URLs: